I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_gsm_serving_cell_info.md

 ## Members

-`ARFCN`

-The Absolute Radio Frequency Channel Number of the serving cell (0-1023).
-Use 0xFFFFFFFF when this information is not available.

-`BaseStationId`

-The Base Station ID - the base station color code and the network identity code.
-Use 0xFFFFFFFF when this information is not available.

-`CellId`

-The Cell ID (0-65535).
-Use 0xFFFFFFFF when this information is not available.

-`Data`

-`LocationAreaCode`

-The Location Area Code (0-65535).
-Use 0xFFFFFFFF when this information is not available.

 `ProviderIdOffset`

 The offset in bytes, calculated from the beginning of this structure, to a numeric (0-9) string called <i>ProviderId</i> that represents the network provider identity.
 This string is a concatenation of a three-digit Mobile Country Code (MCC) and a two or three-digit Mobile Network Code (MNC).
 This member can be NULL when no <i>ProviderId</i> information is returned.